 VIN stands for Vehicle Identification Number.
 It is a unique serial number used by the automotive industry to identify individual vehicles.
 They should be able to tell you the correct color code for your car.

 As you can see, there are a lot of different numbers on the label.
 It might be difficult to find the right number for the paint.
 Here is a label that can be found on a Honda.
 In case you are confused, the paint color code is YR562PX.

 After finding the color code, you are ready to order the paint.
 To make sure the paint is a perfect match, test it in a hidden spot first.
-This step will save your from applying a wrong a paint.
+This step will save you from applying the wrong paint.

-Click on your manufacturer for examples on where to look and in some cases an image of how the paint code identification tag will look.
+Click on your manufacturer for examples of where to look and in some cases an image of how the paint code identification tag will look.